Woodlands North MRT station

-Woodlands North MRT station is an underground Mass Rapid Transit station in Woodlands, Singapore, located near Republic Polytechnic.
-The station is the northern terminus of the Thomson–East Coast line (TEL).
-It is located in a developing region in Woodlands North at Woodlands North Coast Road, off Admiralty Road West as part of the North Coast Innovation Corridor project that is planned for the future.
+Woodlands North MRT station is an underground Mass Rapid Transit (MRT) station in Woodlands, Singapore.
+The station is the northern terminus of the Thomson–East Coast Line (TEL).
+It is located at the centre of Woodlands North at Woodlands North Coast Road, off Admiralty Road West, and is adjacent to Republic Polytechnic (RP).
+The station is envisioned to serve the Woodlands North Coast project, a mixed-use business and lifestyle precinct in the far north of the country designed by Arup and built by JTC.